hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 different kinds of cars?
 What about toothbrushes?
 What if our set of
 $K$ categories became arbitrarily large and nuanced?

-{{< figure src="/images/writing/artistic-style-transfer/image-classification-challenges.jpg" title="TODO: Some of the challenges in getting a computer to classify images.
+{{< figure src="/images/writing/artistic-style-transfer/image-classification-challenges.jpg" title="Some of the challenges in getting a computer to classify images.
 (Reproduced from CS231n notes.)" >}}

 To further complicate the problem, note that any slight change in the situation under which the image was captured (illumination, viewpoint,